icambridge/iain.sexy/source/_drafts/are-you-a-good-developer.markdown

 For more info see

-## Interface segeration
+## Interface segregation

-Interface segaration is simply just Single responsibility but for interfaces.
+Interface segregation is simply just Single responsibility but for interfaces.
 The basics of it is no object should be forced to implement a method that it doesn't need.

-For example a translator class can imp
+For example a translator class can implement a catalog interface and a translation interface.
+However you can build translation classes that don't need to provide the translation catalog to others.

+Some quick ways to know it's being breached, if classes implementing it have empty methods.
+As well as if you're creating new interfaces that merge two other interfaces into one.

 For more info see